Yupi (confectioner)

-PT Yupi Indo Jelly Gum, better known as Yupi, is an Indonesian gummy jelly manufacturer.
+PT Yupi Indo Jelly Gum Tbk, better known as Yupi, is an Indonesian gummy jelly manufacturer.
 Yupi service many markets and private label customers around the world.
 Starting up with a joint venture with Trolli, one of the leading gummy manufacturers in Europe, Yupi has been the market leader in gummy confectionery product in Indonesia since 1996 and the largest player in South East Asia, according to its website.